 The museum also offers you the chance to learn more about how he constructed his first cartoon in color.

 If you enjoy the movies and cartoons from the Disney franchise, you will love your visit to this museum.
+It is very in-depth so it could take a good 2 or 3 hours.

 After you visit the Walt Disney Museum, you will walk two blocks north to the Presidio National Cemetery.
 It's one of only two cemeteries still within the SF City limits.

-You can wonder around the cemetery on your own.
+You can wander around the cemetery on your own.
 If you are looking for a specific gravestone, then you can also use the electronic plot finder at the white information building on your right shortly after you enter.

 The next part of your journey is a hike.
 From the National Cemetery, exit out the back gate and make your way over to the Coastal Trail.